 D'Ambro earned Virginia All-State Honors and All-Met Honors (Washington D.C.) during his senior year (1997) at Fauquier High School in Warrenton, Va.
 He then went on to play at George Mason University.
 In 1998, D'Ambro was named Honorable Mention All-American by Youth Basketball of America (U-21) in Jacksonville, Fla.
 D'Ambro then transferred to SDCC to play for the Knights from 1999-2001.

 Assistant Coach - steven aldridge

-Steven Aldridge begins his first season as an assistant coach at SDCC in 2013-14.
-Aldridge is returning to SDCC after playing the previous two seasons (2011-13) at Western State Colorado University.
+Steven Aldridge begins his second season as an assistant coach at SDCC.
+Aldridge returned to SDCC in 2013-14 after playing the previous two seasons (2011-13) at Western State Colorado University.
 In two years with the Mountaineers, he started at point guard, led the team in assists, and was a team captain.

 Prior to playing at WSCU, Aldridge played with the SDCC Knights for two seasons (2009-11).
 In those two seasons, he was a First Team All-PCAC selection (2009-10) and an All-PCAC Honorable Mention (2010-11) as well as a scholar-athlete.
 He was the starting point guard and team captain for the Knights.